 winter[bi] and 025[ic] and live[ld] and `RN > "0"

 (Note!
 This search string uses "straight quotes" quotation marks, not “curly quotes” quotation marks.
 TESS is really fussy and will only accept the straight up-and-down kind.)

 Here’s what I’m telling TESS with this line: I’m looking for the word WINTER in the Basic Index [bi], which is the main list of the text of all trademarks.
 I’m filtering for International Class [ic] 025, which is the class that contains shirts and other clothing.
 I only want to see live marks in that Live/Dead [ld] column, and I only want to see fully complete marks that have been issued a Registration Number, so I’m telling it that there needs to be a number in the Registration Number [RN] column, and that number is greater than zero.

 Yes, this is funky.
-And it’s using an unusual punctuation mark before the RN, so I recommend copying and pasting this line, and then changing your search term at the beginning.
+And it’s using an unusual punctuation mark before the RN (it’s the grave accent, which you can type using the key just to the left of the number 1 key on most English-language keyboards), so feel free to copy/paste this line, and then changing your search term at the beginning.

 So what does this search get us?

 A mere 73 results, which is so much better than 2,268!
 And even better, every single result is LIVE, fully registered, registered in clothing class 025, and has the word WINTER in the mark.
 Much easier to look through to find what you need!